STATUE & WINDOW GUIDE -

 Masses in the church before work by Conrad Schmitt

 March 13.
-As I've stated before, the use of the church will be unavailable to us until the conclusion of work around the middle of
+As I've stated before, the use of the church is unavailable to us until the conclusion of work around the middle of

 June.
 Doing all the scaffolding and work at once saves us time and money